-Root canals can be a “life saving” procedure for a tooth that has become severely decayed, infected or damaged.
-Root canals, when appropriate, avoid tooth loss and the many dental health challenges that arise afterwards, including replacement.
+Root canals can be a “life-saving” procedure for a tooth that has become severely decayed, infected, or damaged.
+Root canals, when appropriate, avoid tooth loss and the many dental health challenges that arise afterward, including replacement.

 Why do I need Root Canal Therapy?

 A root canal procedure is necessary when the inner-most part of the tooth, the pulp, becomes infected.
 This can cause so much pain for a patient and is hard to ignore or continue on with normal daily activities.
 The only way to relieve the pain is to remove the infected pulp or extract the tooth.
 The sheer mention of a root canal can cause anxiety in many patients.